zen4ever/steampipe-mcp-server/README.md

+# Steampipe MCP Server

-An MCP server interacting with PostgresSQL database, primarily for use with Steampipe service.
+An MCP server interacting with PostgreSQL databases, primarily for use with Steampipe service.

 ## Prerequisites